 CAIPP also sponsors the Artificial Intelligence and Society Seminar series.
 Topics, slides and other materials are available on the AI and Society wiki.

-Keddell, E. & Stanley, T. (forthcoming) Critical child protection: Key debates.
+Keddell, E. and Stanley, T. (2019) Critical debates in child protection: The production of risk in changing times.
 In Webb, S. (ed) Handbook of Critical Social Work.
 London: Routledge.

 Zerilli, J., Knott, A., Maclaurin, J. & Gavaghan, C. (2018) Transparency in algorithmic and human decision-making: Is there a double standard?
 Philosophy and Technology.